Gonzaga's Master's in Communication and Leadership Studies not only prepares you to advance your career, but to positively impact the world.

-There are three optional concentrations you can choose to declare.
+There are five optional concentrations you can choose to declare.
 They will be noted on your transcripts as an additional specialty.
 They are a way to structure your elective courses to dive further into a special area of study.
 You do not have to choose a concentration, but you have the option to choose from:

 Our Master's in Communication & Leadership program challenges you to harness communication on all levels and in all types of organizations, whether through a crisis communication plan, an internal strategic plan or a social media strategy.You will learn to analyze your audience, understand your influence and leverage various platforms to communicate your message to become a more effective, ethical leader.